2023 Most Popular Journalism Bachelor's Degree Schools in Oklahoma

 Full Journalism at Langston University Report

-Oral Roberts University came in at #7 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools in Oklahoma ranking.
+Oral Roberts University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree journalism programs.
 ORU is a small private not-for-profit school located in the large city of Tulsa.

 Oklahoma City University came in at #7 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools in Oklahoma ranking.
-OCU is a small private not-for-profit school located in the city of Oklahoma City.
+OCU is a small private not-for-profit school located in the large city of Oklahoma City.

 Women make up 17% of the journalism majors at the school.

-Read full report on Journalism at Oklahoma City University
+Full Journalism at Oklahoma City University Report

 About 67% of the students majoring in journalism at the school are women while 33% are male.